jonbnewman/mobx-store-provider/docs/api/useProvider.md

 # useProvider

-React Hook used to retrieve the `Provider` for a given store `identifier`.
+React Hook used to retrieve the `Provider` for a given store.

 This hook returns a wrapper component you can use to provide your application with a `store`.